William Massy: In India and Afghanistan

 Massy was promoted captain in 1860 and awarded the 5th class of the Legion of Honour and the Turkish medal.
 In 1863 he was made a major and served as assistant adjutant-general in India.
 On his promotion as lieutenant-colonel he commanded the 5th Royal Irish Lancers in India from 1871 to 1879.

 During the Second Anglo-Afghan War of 1879–80 he commanded a cavalry brigade and took a prominent part in the Battle of Charasiab on 6 October 1879, capturing 75 pieces of Afghan artillery.
 During the subsequent operations in the Charde Valley, Massy was despatched in pursuit of the enemy but failed to cut off their retreat.

 In the actions round Kabul in December, he was ordered to start from Sherpur with his cavalry and meet up with General Macpherson's brigade.
 Advancing too far, he was cut off by 10,000 Afghans at Killa Kazi, and after an unsuccessful charge and the abandonment of guns he had to be rescued by the main force.
-General Roberts held Massy responsibility for the disaster and he was severely censured and removed from his command.
+General Roberts held Massy responsible for the disaster and he was severely censured and removed from his command.

 However Massy was soon reappointed to a brigade by George, Duke of Cambridge, the Commander-in-Chief, and received the Afghan Medal with two clasps.
 He became major-general in 1886 and was nominated C.B. on 21 June 1887.
 He held the command of the troops in Ceylon from 1888 to 1893, when he attained the rank of lieutenant-general.